 This position is responsible for:

-- the ability to work with minimal direct supervision;
+- the ability to work with minimum direct supervision;

 - the ability to work under tight deadlines and to handle a variety of activities simultaneously;

-Thomson Reuters offers an environment that is both challenging and supportive, and we are proud to have been named one of Canada's Top 100 Employers from 2009 – 2017, a Best Workplace from 2006 – 2017, and a Great Place to Work for Women in 2015 and 2017.
-Thomson Reuters is committed to building a diverse workforce.
-We rely on diversity of culture and thought to deliver on our goals, and to do that, we seek talented, qualified employees regardless of race, gender, national origin, religion, sexual orientation, disability, age or any other protected classification.
+Thomson Reuters offers an environment that is both challenging and supportive, and we are proud to have been named one of Canada's Top 100 Employers from 2009 - 2018, a Best Workplace from 2006 - 2018, and a Great Place to Work for Women in 2015 and 2017.
 We consider work from home arrangements for people with a disability or specific accessibility needs.
 If requested, accommodation will be provided throughout the recruitment and assessment process.

 At Thomson Reuters, we believe what we do matters.
 We are passionate about our work, inspired by the impact it has on our business and our customers.
-As a team, we believe in winning as one – collaborating to reach shared goals, and developing through challenging and meaningful experiences.
-With over 50,000 employees in more than 100 countries, we work flexibly across boundaries and realize innovations that help shape industries around the world.
-Bring your ambition to make a difference.
-We'll bring a world of opportunities.
-More information about Thomson Reuters can be found on: www.thomsonreuters.com.
+As a team, we believe in winning as one - collaborating to reach shared goals, and developing through challenging and meaningful experiences.
+With more than 45,000 employees in more than 100 countries, we work flexibly across boundaries and realize innovations that help shape industries around the world.
+Making this happen is a dynamic, evolving process, and we count on each employee to be a catalyst in driving our performance - and their own.

 Meet Some of Thomson Reuters's Employees